MHeasell/GafExplode/README.md

 * GAF Explode can explode and unexplode GAF files like FX.GAF that are normally problematic for other tools such as GAF Builder.
-* GAF Explode compresses GAF frames automatically if the compression would save space.
-This may prevent easy interoperability with GAF Builder, as GAF Builder does not handle compressed frames correctly.
-  Sorry.
+* GAF Explode always compresses GAF frames.
+  It has been found that TA shows visual artifacts on some GAFs when they are saved uncompressed, so we never use uncompressed.
 * Images must be in PNG format and must use only colours from the Total Annihilation colour palette.
 However they don't have to be indexed colour PNGs, they can be normal 24 or 32 bit files.
-* The colour palette is built in and there is no way to supply a custom palette.
-If you care about changing the palette please get in touch.
+  If you don't want to do the colour conversion yourself, GAF Explode can do a very basic nearest-neighbur conversion -- just tick the checkbox before unexploding.
+* If you use a custom colour palette in your mod you can overwrite the provided PALETTE.PAL with your custom one and GAF Explode will use it.
 * Did you know that each frame in a GAF sequence can be displayed for a different amount of time?
 GAF Explode exposes a `Duration` field on each frame that controls this.
 A duration of 1 means that the frame